zhixin-lin/analytics/SportsAnalytics_XGBoost_StockClustering/README.md

-# Sports Analytics with XGBoost and Stock Clustering
+# Salary Prediction with XGBoost and Stock Return Clustering
 An exercise comprising of two parts.
 1. XGboost: predicting salary of 263 players from the Major League Baseball (MLB) in 1986.
 2. Clustering stock returns with both k-means and hieracihcal clustering.
 Data contains monthly returns from some